Home Easy Foundations for Programming Languages III — The Language PCF & Its Syntax

 \[fix_{\sigma}: (\sigma \rightarrow \sigma) \rightarrow \sigma ,\]

 one for each type $\sigma$.
 The function $fix_{\sigma}$ is intended to produce a fixed point of any function from $\sigma$ to $\sigma$.
-For example, \(fix_{\sigma} \: F\) is the fixed point for the function $F:\sigma \rightarrow \sigma$.
+For instance, \(fix_{\sigma} \: F\) is the fixed point for the function $F:\sigma \rightarrow \sigma$, so we have \(F\:(fix_{\sigma} \: F) = fix_{\sigma} \: F\).

 Using lambda abstraction and $fix_{\sigma}$, we can regard the recursive $\text{letrec}$ declaration form as an abbreviation: